-Man, was I excited when Amazon Prime Canada popped a few weeks ago when I was surfing through my favorite internet stomping grounds.
+Man, was I excited when Amazon Prime Canada popped up a few weeks ago when I was surfing through my favourite internet stomping grounds.
 You see, I’m a confessed Amazon addict.
 Growing up I always thought I hated shopping.
 It turns out I just hate stores, malls, bad service, terrible comparison capability, and other people, NOT shopping itself.
 I love scanning through the deals on Amazon, seeing what “it” recommends to me, and the ease with which the whole process is facilitated.
 The only downside is waiting a week or two for my products to arrive since I always opt for the “Free Super-Saver Shipping” because I am way too cheap to pay a bunch of money extra for the quicker shipping speeds.
-Consequently I have been jealous of my American friends who for $79 a year got access to free two-day shipping from Amazon, in addition to a library of free eBooks AND free streaming of a wide selection of TV and movies.
+Consequently, I have been jealous of my American friends who for $79 a year got access to free two-day shipping from Amazon, in addition to a library of free eBooks AND free streaming of a wide selection of TV and movies.

 Two-Day Shipping… Sort Of

 Because I am so jealous of this feature, I almost signed up for the new Amazon Prime Canada without even thinking about it.
 I order between 10-20 packages a year from the company, so the two-day shipping was a sweet deal, not to mention everything else.
-Then I realized… oh wait, there is no “everything else” and the two-day shipping isn’t really two-day shipping for me… See, it turns out that Amazon can’t guarantee that ultra-fast shipping time to many of Canada’s rural post codes.
+Then I realized… oh wait, there is no “everything else” and the two-day shipping isn’t really two-day shipping for me… See, it turns out that Amazon can’t guarantee that ultra-fast shipping time to many of Canada’s rural postcodes.
 I understand why that it is – Canada’s low-density rural areas just don’t have the infrastructure that virtually all of the USA enjoys – it still just takes some of the shine off of the apple for me.
 To Amazon’s credit, instead of the two-day shipping guarantee, they state they will give free standard shipping instead to those rural areas.
-However, for most items the difference between standard shipping and the free “Super-Saver” shipping is only a few days, and being that pretty much all of my purchases already qualify for that free shipping, it’s not a huge advantage.
+However, for most items, the difference between standard shipping and the free “Super-Saver” shipping is only a few days, and being that pretty much all of my purchases already qualify for that free shipping, it’s not a huge advantage.

 The online conglomerate also mentions that extremely discounted 1-day shipping for “as low as $3.99” is also available through the new offer.
-It should also be noted that when I clicked through to the one month trial offer and tried to order a video game, it responded by saying that the item was not eligible for Amazon Prime.
+It should also be noted that when I clicked through to the one-month trial offer and tried to order a video game, it responded by saying that the item was not eligible for Amazon Prime.
 I have no idea which items qualify and which don’t, but it’s obviously something to take into consideration.

-Live Streaming and eBooks?
+Live Streaming and eBooks…